arangodb-foxx/util-sessions-local/README.md

 `session.save()`

-If you made any changes to the session and are not using the sessions app via Foxx Authentication, you must call this method to commit the changes to the database.
+If you made any changes to the session and are not using the sessions app via Foxx Sessions, you must call this method to commit the changes to the database.

 **Examples**